Rafhael-Josino/Finance-Control/README.md

 # TO DO

+- Write the whole data as wrapped in an object to turn possible read everything with a JSON parser (fs module)
+- Create code to read files (purchases and sells)
+- Create front end where user can choose the asset's purchases, sells or both
 - Insert cells objects with respective explanations
 - Verify use of time interval to calculate gains and losses inside given interval
 - Once ready, expand to other classes of assets (the main objective of this code is for cripto transactions)